The Ultimate 3 Days in San Francisco Itinerary

 Day 3 in San Francisco Itinerary: Mission District, Napa Valley + Twin Peaks

 On the final day of your 3 days in San Francisco, you’ll have time to explore the city beyond its most touristy spots and potentially seek out some of San Francisco’s hidden gems.
-Go off the beaten path and see thought-provoking murals in Mission District.
-Tour the wineries in Napa Valley and buy a bottle to take home.
-End your day at Twin Peaks where you can enjoy the city from above.

-See the murals in Mission District.
+Admire murals in the Mission District.

 San Francisco’s Mission District has many attractions.
 Mission Dolores, located in this neighborhood, is the oldest building in the city.
 It survived the devastating San Francisco earthquake that destroyed the entire city.

-The nearby Mission Dolores Park has great views of San Francisco.
-Mission District is also good for foodies.
 Here you will find several taquerias serving the famous Mission-style burritos.
-Several famous restaurants and nightclubs are also located in this area.
+Several iconic restaurants and nightclubs are also located in this area.

-A hidden gem in Mission District is the fascinating murals painted in and around Balmy Street Alley.
 The murals were painted in defiance of oppression and political conditions in Latin America and soon grew to include current political issues.
 The murals here are thought-provoking and fascinating.
-You can also go on a guided tour of the murals.

 Exterior of ornate church in Mission District San Francisco itinerary